-And, if you are not feeling well after exposure or experiencing shortness of breath or coughing, seek medical advice.
+And, seek medical advice if you are not feeling well after exposure or experiencing shortness of breath or coughing.

 Tips for Cleaning with Bleach while Pregnant

 Before you start cleaning with bleach, open all the windows and doors of the room.
-Proper ventilation and airflow will protect you from inhaling bleach fume for a longer duration.
+Proper ventilation and airflow will protect you from inhaling bleach fume for longer.

 Find Natural Cleaning Solutions